rcemper/Tutorial-QUERY/Tutorial-0.md

 ### WHAT IS THIS GOOD FOR ?

 *   This is, of course, the most simple statement.
-Normally  you would use it for rathe complex SQL statements that are frozen now and as SQLprocedure available anywhere internal or from some external ODBC or JDBC client
+Normally  you would use it for rather complex SQL statements that are frozen now and as SQLprocedure available anywhere internal or from some external ODBC or JDBC client
 *   all ODBC/JDBC protocol is precompiled for your query.
 *   It looks like embedded SQL but you are not caught in your classmethod.
 *   internal it is available for %ResultSet, or  %SQL.Statement or $system.SQL.Shell()